-Clearing A Flooded Engine (Using ENGINE START/STOP Button) - Manual Transmission Only the way to the floor and hold it, then press and hold the ENGINE START/STOP button for no more than 15 seconds.
+Clearing A Flooded Engine (Using ENGINE START/STOP Button) - Manual Transmission Only If the engine fails to start after you have followed the "Normal Starting" or "Extreme Cold Weather" procedures, it may be flooded.
+To clear any excess fuel, press and hold the clutch pedal, push the accelerator pedal all the way to the floor and hold it, then press and hold the ENGINE START/STOP button for no more than 15 seconds.
 Release the accelerator pedal and the clutch pedal, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure.